Stocks move sideways on Wall Street after record-setting day

 A U.S. delegation will visit Beijing next week to continue trade negotiations.
 Chinese officials will visit Washington for more talks starting May 8.
 They are aimed at resolving a dispute over Beijing’s technology policies and other issues that have clouded the economic outlook and shaken financial markets.

-KEEPING SCORE: The S&P 500 index edged up 0.1% as of 10:10 a.m.
-The Dow Jones Industrial Average and the Nasdaq composite were little changed.
+KEEPING SCORE: The S&P 500 index edged up 0.1% as of 11:20 a.m.
+The Dow Jones Industrial Average was little changed and the Nasdaq composite rose 0.1%.

 THERE WILL BE BIDS: Occidental Petroleum started a bidding war for Anadarko Petroleum as the oil industry’s largest companies try to secure their positions in the oil-rich Permian Basin.